y-akbal/JuGrad.jl/README.md

 zero_grad!(z)
 ````

 Here t_number is a special type that whispers the gradient values (or whatever needed) to do backwardpass to its child t_number.
 At the moment there is NO ""stop gradient"" kinda option. zero_grad! function zeros the grads of all the dudes in the computational graph.
-At the moment there is no plan to implement things like Hessian so forth.

 ## Examples
 See [here](https://github.com/)